engabouzaid/buy-it/README.md

 an eCommerce app developed by flutter, dart, and firebase.

 What admin can do?
-add product
+- add product
-edit product
+- edit product
-delete product
+- delete product
-view orders
+- view orders

 What user can do?
-view all products with filters
+- view all products with filters
-add products to the cart
+- add products to the cart
-show added products on cart
+- show added products on cart
-edit or delete products on the cart
+- edit or delete products on the cart
-remember me option

 ![1_200x](https://user-images.githubusercontent.com/70852067/99306920-8185d280-285e-11eb-8e1a-12cf9e61ee07.png)
 ![2_200x](https://user-images.githubusercontent.com/70852067/99306924-834f9600-285e-11eb-98f9-cfb5291b6c38.png)